 Author of "Havet vasker bort alt" and former importer of Burton, Elling Balhald , is among the Norwegians who got to know Terje early in his career.

 - I met Terje at one of the first snowboard races held in Norway - in Rauland in February 1988.
-A small-built 13-year-old with a bright voice, a top hat with a tassel and a blue bubble jacket.
+A small-built 13-year-old with a bright voice, a top hat with a tassel and a blue down jacket.
 He rode a Burton Elite 150 , which was far too long for him, but it was not difficult to see that he was a talent far beyond the ordinary, says Balhald to Fri Flyt.

 With older role models and training mates such as Åshild and Einar Lofthus, Rauland Skisenter and Uvyrdslåmi Snobrettlag, with Harald Rishovd as the prime mover, was the perfect place to develop according to Balhald.